David Michael & Co.: Successor company

 David Michael & Co.was privately owned and led by two families and their descendants from its founding until its sale to International Flavors & Fragrances in 2016.
 IFF also acquired Ottens Flavors at about the same time (also a Philadelphia-based company) which they then merged with David, Michael & Company to create a new division called Tastepoint by IFF.
-Skip Rosskam remained with the merged company until February 2021, when he left to form a new consulting venture.

 Brands & innovations

 David Michael & Co.'s first product, Old Time Body and Age, is a flavor used to give an aged, mellow taste to newly distilled whiskey.
 Developed in 1896, this product is still being sold today.

 In 1965, the company developed Vanguard, a mix smoothener originally created in response to a worldwide vanilla shortage.

 In 1971, they developed Butter Plus, a natural liquid replacement for butter.
 One pound of butter plus equals 50 pounds of actual butter.

 In 2003, David Michael & Co. launched both Cocoa-Mate and Honey-Mate, designed to offer savings in times of high cocoa or honey prices.

 The company’s other brands included Biovan, Supervan, DMChoice, Mixevan, Michtex, MichaelLite and Michaelcap.